 After the client receives SLAAC or SLAAC with stateless Router Advertisement (RA) message, the client required to generate its own Interface ID.
-The client gets the prefix portion of the IPv6 address from the Router Advertisement (RA) message; however, RA message did not hold the information about the interface ID for the client.
+The client gets the prefix portion of the IP version 6 address from the Router Advertisement (RA) message; however, the RA message did not hold the information about the interface ID for the client.
 So, the client creates its own Interface ID.
 The Interface ID can be derived from the MAC address or a randomly generated 64-bit number.

 EUI also known as EUI-64 process defined by IEEE, EUI is the abbreviation of Extended Unique Identifier.
 The process uses a client’s 48-bit Ethernet MAC address and inserts an extra 16 bits in the middle of the 48-bit MAC address to create a 64-bit Interface ID.
 Ethernet MAC addresses are represented in hexadecimal containing two parts:

 - Organizationally Unique Identifier (OUI)– This is the first part of MAC address called OUI.
 An OUI is a 24-bit number which uniquely identifies a vendor or manufacturer of the device.
 The organizations purchased an OUI from the IEEE.
 The first three octets of a MAC address are Organizationally Unique Identifier (OUI).

 - Device Identifier– The last three octets of the MAC address uniquely identify the device.
 It is also a 24-bit (6 hexadecimal digits) value within a common OUI.
 The device identifier bits assigned by the organization to their device.